Mike Hosking: Coronavirus pandemic

 On 6 April 2020, Hosking made comments about COVID-19 death rates, stating that deaths were much the same as during the flu season two years ago and claimed that "almost everybody in Italy said to have died of Covid-19 had in fact died 'with the virus' – but not 'of it'."
 A complaint about his comments was made to the Broadcasting Standards Authority.
 It was upheld and the ruling, recorded on 14 September 2020, summarised that "Mr Hosking’s comments about people with underlying health conditions and Italy’s death-rate statistics breached the accuracy and discrimination and denigration standards of the Radio Code of Broadcasting Practice".
 The BSA noted that "Mr Hosking did not consider or acknowledge the possibility that [these people] may have died a lot sooner than they might otherwise have, due to contracting Covid-19,” [and that] "the broadcast had the potential to mislead listeners about the facts behind Mr Hosking’s relatively strong views critiquing the Government’s measures to manage the impact of Covid-19.”

+Teachers' strike comments

+In November 2023, the Broadcasting Standards Authority (BSA) upheld a complaint against The Mike Hosking Breakfast concerning comments made during the 12 June 2023 broadcast.
+In response to a listener’s question, Hosking stated that striking teachers receive full pay and are "supported by the unions."
+The BSA found the statement was materially inaccurate and misleading, as teachers are not typically paid while on strike, and unions do not pay members their full salary.
+Although later text messages from listeners offered some clarification, the BSA determined that these did not amount to a proper correction, nor did the broadcaster make reasonable efforts to ensure accuracy.

+The BSA concluded that upholding the complaint was a reasonable limit on free expression, given Hosking’s influential position, and emphasised the importance of factual accuracy in opinion-based programming.
+No formal order was made, with the publication of the decision deemed sufficient.